-Obesity is a disease that needs to be treated for reasons such as psychosocial problems, additional diseases, and high mortality rates.
+besity is a disease that needs to be treated for reasons, such as psychosocial problems, additional diseases, and high mortality rates.
 Although weight loss could be achieved by non-surgical methods, it is known that 66% of patients regain weight in 24 months.
-Therefore, bariatric surgery is generally considered as an everlasting treatment for the complications of obesity (Hilgendorf et al., 2021).
+Therefore, bariatric surgery is generally considered an everlasting treatment for the complications of obesity (Hilgendorf et al., 2021).

-It is known that a total of 507,298 bariatric or metabolic surgery procedures are performed annually and Italy, United Kingdom, and Sweden are the three countries with the most reported bariatric or metabolic surgery procedures, respectively.
-It is noted that 1,878 bariatric or metabolic surgery procedures have been performed in Turkey in 2021 (Brown et al., 2021).
-It is estimated that a total of 198,651 bariatric surgery procedures were carried out in 2020 in the United States (American Society for Metabolic and Bariatric Surgery, nd).
+A total of 507298 bariatric or metabolic surgery procedures are performed annually; Italy, the United Kingdom, and Sweden are the three countries with the most reported bariatric or metabolic surgery procedures, respectively.
+Meanwhile, 1878 bariatric or metabolic surgery procedures have been performed in Turkey in 2021 (Brown et al., 2021).
+It is estimated that a total of 198651 bariatric surgery procedures were carried out in 2020 in the United States (American Society for Metabolic and Bariatric Surgery, 2024).

 One of the most important reasons why patients prefer bariatric surgery is to eliminate dissatisfaction with body image and improve self-esteem (Hart et al., 2008; Hilgendorf et al., 2021).
-Having a body dissatisfaction is associated with experiencing social appearance anxiety (SAA) (Ayhan et al., 2022).
-SAA is "the anxiety about physical visual aspect and concerns about others' evaluation" (Hart et al., 2008).
-People suffering from SAA have concerns about being negatively judged regarding their bodies visual aspect (Doori et al., 2022).
+Having body dissatisfaction is associated with experiencing social appearance anxiety (SAA) (Ayhan et al., 2022).
+SAA is the anxiety about the physical visual aspect and concerns about others' evaluation (Hart et al., 2008).
+People suffering from SAA have concerns about being negatively judged regarding their body's visual aspect (Doori et al., 2022).

-Studies have reported that patients feel reborn, increase self-confidence and self-esteem in parallel with weight loss in the postoperative period.
+Studies have reported that patients feel reborn, and increase self-confidence and self-esteem in parallel with weight loss in the postoperative period.
 In a way, this situation reflects the effect of changes in body image.
 People with improved body image feel more positive.
 But this process takes a long time.
 In addition, the occurrence of sagging skin in various parts of the patient's body due to weight loss may cause patients to choose to be obese again by experiencing psychosocial problems (Hart et al., 2008; Hilgendorf et al., 2021).
-Therefore, bariatric surgery patients tend to experience more SAA levels than patients undergoing other types of surgeries (İnanır and Akkuş, 2022).
+Therefore, bariatric surgery patients tend to experience more SAA levels than patients undergoing other types of surgeries (İnanır & Akkuş, 2022).

 Bariatric surgery is a highly prevalent surgical procedure with a high incidence of complications.
-It is imperative that patients be subjected to rigorous monitoring throughout the postoperative period.
+Patients must be subjected to rigorous monitoring throughout the postoperative period.
 This is necessary to guarantee that they lose weight in a safe and controlled manner and to forestall the occurrence of complications.
 Changes in eating patterns, self-esteem, body image, and interpersonal relationships that occur after bariatric surgery and experiencing SAA can negatively affect the individual's quality of life in the long run (Hart et al., 2008; Atik et al., 2015; Hilgendorf et al., 2021).